ktuna26/PyACL-Samples/PyTorch/MediaPipeFaceDetec/README.md

 ### TFLite -> PT model -> ONNX format -> MindSpore .ckpt -> Mindspore .air -> Ascend .om format

 For this stages it is recommended to use the docker environment to avoid affecting the development environment.
-The model_convert.sh file will do every model conversion stage automatically.
-After conversion you should have the .air model in your /model path.
+The `model_convert.sh` file will do every model conversion stage automatically.
+After conversion you should have the **.air** model in your `model` path.

 ```bash
 cd <root_path_of_pyacl_samples>/pyacl_samples/PyTorch/MediapipeFaceDetec/model